gonisulaimann/gonisulaimann/README.md

-# Hello 👋 My Name is Goni!
+# Hello 👋 I am Goni!
 **`Digital Craftsman (Developer/Student/Learner)`**

-I a passionate student and developer exploring the fascinating world of technology.
+I'm a passionate student and developer exploring the fascinating world of technology.
 Currently studying Computer Science, I'm captivated by the endless possibilities it offers.
 As a devoted developer, I specialize in embracing new technologies and transforming innovative ideas into reality through code.

 My journey as a student fuels my curiosity, and my role as a developer empowers me to craft meaningful solutions.
 Whether I'm working on Personal Projects or collaborating with fellow developers, I'm always eager to learn and progress.